County judge

 The term county judge is applied as a descriptor, sometimes as a title, for a person who presides over a county court.
 In most cases, such as in Northern Ireland and the Victorian County Courts, a county judge is a judicial officer with civil or criminal jurisdiction.
-In the United States, however, there are some "County Courts" which exercise primarily administrative functions, in which case the County Judge may exercise largely or solely executive authority and be equivalent to the county executive in other local government areas.
+In the United States, however, there are some county courts which exercise primarily administrative functions, in which case the county judge may exercise largely or solely executive authority and be equivalent to the county executive in other local government areas.

 United States

-County Court systems are common in the United States, often led by a County Judge, but with jurisdiction varying between the states, and in many cases carry a mix of administrative law functions and executive responsibilities for governing the county.
-In Missouri, for example, the County Court deals largely with property registration and deeds as well as leading the county - in 1922, Harry S. Truman was elected as one of two County Judges for Jackson County, Missouri, becoming the county presiding judge in 1926, his two elected positions prior to entering the United States Senate.
+County court systems are common in the United States, often led by a county judge, but with jurisdiction varying between the states, and in many cases carry a mix of administrative law functions and executive responsibilities for governing the county.
+In Missouri, for example, the county court deals largely with property registration and deeds as well as leading the county - in 1922, Harry S. Truman was elected as one of two county judges for Jackson County, Missouri, becoming the county presiding judge in 1926, his two elected positions prior to entering the United States Senate.
 In states like New York, Massachusetts, and Pennsylvania, the County Courts conduct trials on misdemeanor, and even some felony, i. e. criminal matters.

-The blurring of executive and judicial functions has developed on a state-by-state basis in response to local needs and so there is little uniformity between states, and even within states at times (differing interactions of rural and urban / municipal jurisdictions with each other and with the state government, for example).
-Tennessee and Oregon both have County Courts which are executive agencies, and which thus carry responsibility for funding local courts, jails, and Sheriff's departments, maintaining county roads, managing local property developments, and levying county-wide property taxes.
-In other areas, this body is often called a County Commission.
+The blurring of executive and judicial functions has developed on a state-by-state basis in response to local needs and so there is little uniformity between states, and even within states at times (differing interactions of rural and urban or municipal jurisdictions with each other and with the state government, for example).
+Tennessee and Oregon both have county courts which are executive agencies, and which thus carry responsibility for funding local courts, jails, and sheriff's departments, maintaining county roads, managing local property developments, and levying county-wide property taxes.
+In other areas, this body is often called a county commission.

-In Kentucky, each county has the similarly titled elected office of County Judge/Executive, who serves as the chief executive officer for the vast majority of counties.
+In Kentucky, each county has the similarly titled elected office of county judge/executive, who serves as the chief executive officer for the vast majority of counties.